jvesterfelt/readme-generator/README.md

 * [Questions](#Questions)

 ## Installation
-1. Verify that node.js is installed\n2. clone the source files\n3. install the inquirer package
+1. Verify that node.js is installed 2. clone the source files 3. install the inquirer package

 ## Usage
 Run the application from the root directory of the source files using "node index.js", screenshots provided in ./assets/images.